sameermujawar2025/fraud-precheck-service/README.md

 # fraud-precheck-service
 Entry point for all transactions.
 Performs initial data validation and routing to the Rule Engine.
 Part of the Fraud Detection Platform.

+This document contains a runnable skeleton layout and copy-pasteable files for the fraud-precheck-service.
+It follows SOLID and Clean Architecture and includes:

+Non-blocking WebFlux controller

+IngestionService orchestration

+RuleEngineClient (WebClient)

+GlobalExceptionHandler

+Configs: ServiceUrlConfig, WebClientConfig, KafkaProducerConfig (optional)

+ApplicationConstants and TraceIdUtil

+DTOs (PrecheckRequest, DecisionResponse)

+application.yml and pom.xml

+Copy files into a Maven project (artifactId: fraud-precheck-service) and run.

 # 🧭 Fraud Precheck Service

 The **Fraud Precheck Service** is the **entry point** of the [Fraud Detection Platform](https://github.com/fraud-detection-platform).